-Thanks to greater media attention and airplay in recent years, you might think women’s football has never been more popular.
+Thanks to greater media attention and airplay in recent years - following the victory of the Lionnesses at Euro 2022 - you might think women’s football has never been more popular.
 But you’d be wrong.
 For those who still like to criticise the women’s game as being somehow less important or commercially viable, here’s the inconvenient truth: women’s football in the UK was once even more popular than the men’s, and would have become bigger and bigger if it hadn’t been forcibly curtailed by the FA.

 It’s a story that defies the stereotypes of sport and the sexes, and has its roots in the dark years of World War One, when the nation’s young men departed en masse for the trenches.
 In their abrupt absence, women found themselves thrust from domestic drudgery into factories across the country.
 It was tough work – many women, known as “munitionettes”, were tasked with creating armaments, and had to work amid dangerous machinery and noxious chemicals.
 Health and welfare advisors were dispatched by the government to keep tabs on the well-being of this new generation of workers, and encouraged sports as a respite from the harsh environment.